freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/es6/create-strings-using-template-literals.english.md

 ## Instructions
 <section id='instructions'>
 Use template literal syntax with backticks to display each entry of the <code>result</code> object's <code>failure</code> array.
 Each entry should be wrapped inside an <code>li</code> element with the class attribute <code>text-warning</code>, and listed within the <code>resultDisplayArray</code>.
+Use an iterator method (any kind of loop) to get the desired output.
 </section>

 ## Tests